One person killed in Islamist protests in Egypt

 U.S. Secretary of State John Kerry had said Washington would consider resuming some of the aid "on a basis of performance" as the interim government seeks to implement a plan to lead the country to fresh elections next year.

-Egypt criticised the decision, saying it found it strange at a time when the country was "facing a war against terrorism".
+Egypt criticized the decision, saying it found it strange at a time when the country was "facing a war against terrorism".

 However, the U.S. State Department said it would continue military support for counter terrorism and security in the Sinai Peninsula, which borders U.S. ally Israel.